apacheignite/documentation/sql/distributed-ddl.md

 {
   "type": "success",
   "title": "Full-fledged DDL Support",
-  "body": "In the future Apache Ignite releases, you can expect to see support for additional widely used DDL statements."
+  "body": "In the future Apache Ignite releases, you can expect to see support for additional, widely used DDL statements."
 }
 [/block]